Food recalls

 • ascertained to be safe and suitable.

-Types of food recalls
+Level of recalls

 Roles and responsibilities when recalling food